Jarred Kelenic Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.21 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles' 4.31 team ERA ranks 17th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 16th in baseball in home runs allowed (84 total, 1.2 per game).
+- The Orioles rank 17th in baseball in home runs given up (86 total, 1.2 per game).

-- In his most recent time out on Saturday, the righty tossed six innings against the Chicago Cubs, giving up three earned runs while surrendering three hits.
+- In his most recent appearance on Sunday, the right-hander went five innings against the Chicago Cubs, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.